cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 <HighlightBox type="warn">

-Note that the standalone checkers Docker image uses the project name `b9lab/checkers`, including for its Protobuf package names.
-So make sure that your [`generated` Typescript objects do too](https://github.com/cosmos/academy-checkers-ui/blob/generated/src/types/generated/checkers/genesis.ts#L8).
+Note that the standalone checkers Docker image uses the project name `b9lab/checkers`, **including for its Protobuf package names**.
+Make sure that your [`generated` Typescript objects do too](https://github.com/cosmos/academy-checkers-ui/blob/generated/src/types/generated/checkers/genesis.ts#L8).

-If that is not the case, you may hit ambiguous errors such as:
+If that is not the case, you may encounter ambiguous errors such as:

 ```txt
 Query failed with (6): unknown query path: unknown request